AnthonyPAlicea/cascade-methodology/README.md

 - Risk assessment frameworks
 - Flexible verification processes

+## Velocity and Estimation
+In Cascade Methodology, velocity is *"the number of problems solved within a time period."*

+- Estimation is a potential time waster and morale reducer.
+Instead of story points, you can classify effort at a high level based on entropy tolerance.
+- Most teams' approach to scrum activities is just time wasting.
+Better to spend that time in problem/spec writing and user research.
+- Doing spec writing and user research means you have more upfront time, and less coding time with LLM assistance.
+This is a dramatically different mindset from the past, as it has the feel of Waterfall but the speed of Agile.

+## Are We Building the Right Thing?
+Cascade Methodology does not believe that meeting cadence is the most important gateway to software success, but problem definition and user research is.

+Asking the question "are we building the right thing" happens in *every* Cascade.
+It's an intrinsic part of the process and you get a massive amount of information from user research (and cognitive walkthroughs which can be done without user research) which is done continuously.

 ## Conclusion
 Cascade Methodology recognizes that large language models fundamentally change software development economics.
 By structuring development around AI strengths while mitigating AI risks through entropy-scaled verification, teams can achieve both higher learning velocity and appropriate quality assurance.